web development

 Headings or text which are tagged <mark>like this</mark> are highlighted like this.

-Underlined headings and text are marked up <u>like this</u> to look like this.
+Underlined headings and text are marked-up <u>like this</u> to look like this.

-Deleted headings and text are marked up ~~like this~~ and look like this.
+Deleted headings and text are marked-up <del>like this</del> and look like this.

 ‘Small-cap’ headings and text are tagged <small>Like This</small> to make them look Like This.

-Blockquotes, quote tags, and pull-quotes
+Blockquotes, Quote tags, and Pull-quotes

 Blockquotes are marked-up with a simple > right-arrow-bracket before a block of text or a heading in Markdown.
 They’re a great way of highlighting key points, not just for quotations: